awslabs/deequ/README.md

 ```
 We found errors in the data:

-CompletenessConstraint(Completeness(name)): Value: 0.8 does not meet the requirement!
+CompletenessConstraint(Completeness(productName)): Value: 0.8 does not meet the requirement!
 PatternConstraint(containsURL(description)): Value: 0.4 does not meet the requirement!
 ```
 The test found that our assumptions are violated!
-Only 4 out of 5 (80%) of the values of the `name` attribute are non-null and only 2 out of 5 (40%) values of the `description` attribute contained a url.
+Only 4 out of 5 (80%) of the values of the `productName` attribute are non-null and only 2 out of 5 (40%) values of the `description` attribute contained a url.
 Fortunately, we ran a test and found the errors, somebody should immediately fix the data :)

 ## More examples